KTGM

 KTGM (channel 14) is a television station in Tamuning, Guam, serving the U.S. territory as an affiliate of ABC.
-It is owned by Sorensen Media Group alongside low-power Fox affiliate KEQI-LD (channel 22).
+It is owned by Sorensen Media Group and operated by Lilly Broadcasting alongside low-power Fox affiliate KEQI-LD (channel 22).
 The two stations share studios on 111 Chalan Santo Papa in Hagåtña (Agana); KTGM's transmitter is located in the heights of Barigåda (Barrigada).